Nardianian/csound-vst3/CsoundVST3/Resources/README.md

 Download the installation archive from
 <a href="https://github.com/gogins/csound-vst3">GitHub<a/> and unzip it.

-Copy the CsoundVST3.vst3 directory and its contents to your computer's VST3 plugins directory.
-For example, in macOS, that would normally be the user's `~/Library/Audio/Plug-Ins/VST3/CsoundVST3.vst3`.
+Copy the CsoundVST3.vst3 directory and its contents to your user VST3 plugins directory.
+For example, in macOS, that would normally end up as `~/Library/Audio/Plug-Ins/VST3/CsoundVST3.vst3`.

 ## Usage